jasmine789/ECE143_group22/README.md

 * Correlation between crime rate and violence rate of each state
 * Correlation between age of victims and violence against them
 * Amount of charges filed against police officers for committing unnecessary acts of violence
-* Racial dispartiies in acts of deadly violence at the central and state level
+* Racial disparities in acts of deadly violence at the central and state level

 ## Code Organization